 Co-working spaces and tech-focused activities are still new in Iraq, with most major cities missing its own version of a Google Campus.
 Recent developments in Erbil, Baghdad, and Suliymaniya show the beginnings of the co-working space movement.
-Now, Kirkuk has also launched its own hub.
+Now, Kirkuk also has its own hub.

-The trainings support learners in an inspiring environment and cater to professionals, graduates, students, and enthusiasts.
+The Kirkuk Tech Hub provides trainings which support learners in an inspiring environment.
+The space caters to professionals, graduates, students, and enthusiasts.
 Since its launch, 15 activities for children and youth have been organised in a variety of topics including self-empowerment, science, and history.

 The team does not plan to stop here.
 Most recently, the Knowledge Space team was also shortlisted in the Iraqpreneurs pitching competition to compete for $20,000.
 The future seems bright as they hope to open other branches in different parts of Iraq.